py5coding/py5book/index.md

 +++ {"editable": true, "slideshow": {"slide_type": ""}}

+py5 is an excellent choice for educators looking to teach Python in the context of creative coding and is currently used in classrooms all around the world.
+This website's documentation includes
+[introductory tutorials](/tutorials/intro_to_py5_and_python) as well as extensive [reference documentation](/reference/summary), complete with example code.

+py5 was created by the artist and software developer [Jim Schmitz](https://ixora.io/) (@hx2A) starting in March of 2020.
+The library is the foundation of his [art practice](https://ixora.io/art/).

+New py5 features and bug fixes are being added to py5 every day.
+The library is always in active development and is well maintained.

 Have a comment or question about py5?
 We'd love to hear from you!
 The best ways to reach out are: